 In general, OT-BASE Asset Discovery has a low footprint and can co-exist with other applications.
 One option to examine is to install Asset Discovery on engineering stations/servers which usually have no realtime requirements.

 When you consider to host Asset Discovery on a dedicated machine, a low-cost product such as an Intel NUC is usually sufficient.
+Certainly you can also install Asset Discovery on Virtual Machines.

 On the hosting machine, Asset Discovery can use all installed network interfaces.
 So, as an example, when you install Asset Discovery on an engineering server that is hosted in two different networks, Asset Discovery will be able to probe both networks.